Wildfire Info and Resources

 Nationwide Interactive Map

 Large wildfires are managed by teams that include local, state and federal crews.
 The biggest fires show up on Inciweb, a nationwide interactive map.
-It offers regular updates and maps of impacted areas.
+It offers daily updates and maps of impacted areas.

 Where is the smoke coming from?